oslocyclotronlab/oslo-method-software/README.md

      export MAMA_MYRESP=oscar2018

 If you do not set it manually, it will choose the `myresp` folder.
-You can take this folder as a starting point for adding you own response functions if you like.
+You can take this folder as a starting point for adding your own response functions if you like.

 *****************************************************************************